Update: November 2018

 During its unification process, BUSD said it could support 500 to 600 students on its existing campus in Bonsall without building anything.
 That was before it built a brand new high school (opened 2016).
 The State and County recommended BUSD sell the Gird Road property and build in the core of Bonsall.
 The Fallbrook Community Planning Group also weighed in on the fact that the proposed site, located just 1.1 miles from the northern edge of the District, stating the site was not centrally located as a high school should be.
 [See CEQA/EIR documents.]

 So here we are, facing November 2018 and Attempt #6, Measure EE for $38M!

 The Bonsall Unified School Board (BUSD) is saying, let the people vote.
 The people have voted.
 They have voted five times and said NO!
 So why is a school board ignoring the will of the people with yet another election?
-Might it have something to do with mega developers who see General Obligation Bonds (debt on all the property in the District) as a way to dodge paying for a key amenity (a shiny new school for 1,500 students) they can offer housing buyers?
+Might it have something to do with mega developers who see General Obligation Bonds (debt on all the property in the District) as a way to dodge paying for a key amenity (a shiny new school for 1,500 students) they can offer expensive home buyers?
 Maybe.
-Beyond the open space and agricultural land lost to such unpopular schemes, there are strong ties, including funding for ballot measures, between BUSD and mega developer Lilac Hills Ranch.
+Beyond the negatives of open space and agricultural land lost to such unpopular schemes, there are strong ties, including funding for ballot measures, between BUSD and mega developer Lilac Hills Ranch.